‘My mother encouraged me to be artistic. It was written in a contract at an early age that I would be an artist.’ – Kurt Cobain (1967-1994)

 Perhaps the most revealing messaging came at a eulogy Courtney Love gave for Cobain.
 It was hostile and rather anti-male.
 She read from an alleged letter from Cobain in which he comes across as whiny, weak and a bum and not a good representation of manhood or fatherhood.
 Love angrily calls Cobain a slacker and a quitter and used profanities against him in front of his shocked fans.

-A contributor at Reddit, Miss Lizzy, wrote a post describing how she was a Nirvana fan at age 13, but now that she is older and wiser she can see the negative counter-culture agenda.
-I don’t want to steal all her thunder, which you can read in the link, but some highlights follow:
+A contributor at Reddit, Miss Lizzy, wrote a post (now deleted, but captured by WW) describing how she was a Nirvana fan at age 13, but now that she is older and wiser she can see the negative counter-culture agenda.
+Note that Cobain was an early embed of the practice of males wearing dresses and not conforming to gender roles.

 The theme of all of his music encompassed these points: